dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 ## flatted (JavaScript module) (probably not worth it)
 https://github.com/WebReflection/flatted

-* While stringifying, all Objects, including Arrays and strings, are flattened out and replaced with unique index.
+* While stringifying, all Objects, including Arrays and strings, are flattened out and replaced with a unique index.
 * Once parsed, all indexes will be replaced through the flattened collection.
 * It has 23M downloads per month.
 * Every single value (primitive and complex) is preserved.